Dr. James O'Donoghue

 Japan Aerospace Exploration Agency (JAXA)

+Hey!
 I'm a planetary scientist specializing in ground-based astronomy of giant planet upper atmospheres, in particular Jupiter, Saturn and exoplanets.
-My general research goals are to understand how planetary upper atmospheres interact with space forcing from above and weather systems from below.
-Specifically I study ionospheres, magnetospheres, storms like Jupiter's Great Red Spot and also the mechanism by which Saturn's rings rain icy dust onto the planet (called ring rain).
+My research involves learning to understand how planets interact with their environments.
+The upper atmospheres are affected greatly by powerful auroras at the magnetic poles (much like the "northern lights" on Earth), or from storms like Jupiter's Great Red Spot and even by Saturn's rings which "rain" icy dust onto the planet.